 Comparison with LESS.
-The formulation of our instantiation mainly consists of two parts: one is about establishing the setting of group G, where we utilize the symmetric group because the computation of the square-roots (in certain family) is efficient; the other is about hiding the elements of the acted set S within an equivalence class, because the single symmetric group actions are not secure enough.
+The formulation of our instantiation mainly consists of two parts: one is about establishing the setting of group G, where we utilize the symmetric group because the computation of both the conjugacy class and the square-roots (in certain family) is efficient; the other is about hiding the elements of the acted set S within an equivalence class, because the single symmetric group actions are not secure enough.
 In a comparable setting, some recent papers [22, 32] have addressed the following relaxed monomial code equivalence problem with multiple samples.